btxl192/VirtualAssistant/README.md

 cd API-code/
 ./configure.sh skill.comp0016.mww.moe
 ```
 This will take a while as it will install certbot, get HTTPS certificate from Let's Encrypt, and install Docker and build the container which will run the skill server.

-After the setup finishes, the skill server can be started by running `./start.sh`.
-To keep the certificate renewed, just run `./configure.sh DOMAIN_NAME` every 3 months.
+After this, the server would be installed as a systemd service `skill-backend.service` and will automatically be started.

 ### Setting up AVS client with pre-packaged zip